metacraft-labs/nimbus-eth2/distributed-bls-key-generation.md

 ### Generation of secret shares

-Following generation of `secret_coefficients`, the local state MUST automatically:

-- Compute `total_shares` private keys, by evaluating this [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) on the `secret_coefficients` private keys and a participant index iterating from 1 to `total_shares`.
+Following generation of `secret_coefficients`, each candidate MUST generate `total_shares` private keys, computed by evaluating this [polynomial evaluation algorithm](#polynomial-evaluation-algorithm) on the `secret_coefficients` private keys and a participant index iterating from 1 to `total_shares`.

-- Store the resulting private keys in an ordered list as `sent_shares`, indexed by the respective participant index of the recipient participant.
+The resulting private keys MUST be stored as an ordered list in `sent_shares`, indexed by the respective index of the recipient participant.

 ### Submission of polynomial commitments to coordinator